-In order to determine what the numbers on your fire extinguisher mean, you first have to interpret the letters that go with the numbers.
-Fire extinguishers are given letter ratings according to the type of fire they'll put out.
+Letter ratings on fire extinguishers describe what type of fire they can extinguish.
 Type A extinguishers put out ordinary fires of combustible material such as cloth or wood.
-You'll often see a pictogram of a campfire next to the letter A. Think A for ashes, since these types of material leave ashes when they burn.
-B extinguishers put out fires caused by flammable liquids such as gasoline, solvents and grease.
+A pictogram of a campfire next to the letter A is often printed on the units.
+Think A for ashes, since these types of material leave ashes when they burn.
+Type B extinguishers put out fires caused by flammable liquids such as gasoline, solvents and grease.
 These are items that can be sold in barrels, so think B for barrel.
-C extinguishers will put out electrical fires.
+C extinguishers put out electrical fires.
 Think C for current.

-Most home fire extinguishers are labeled for A, B, C or all three.
-You'll sometimes see fire extinguishers labeled D. These can extinguish fires causes by burning metals such as magnesium.
-These are very dangerous fires you shouldn't try to put out yourself.
-Think D for Don't touch.
+Type A and B fire extinguishers have numbers next to them to show how much capacity they have to put out fires.
 A number next to an A on a fire extinguisher relates the contents of the extinguisher to an equivalent amount of water.
-The numeral 1 equals 1.25 gallons of water, the numeral 2 equals 2.5 gallons and so on.
-If you see the designation 3A it means the extinguisher will put out combustible material fires and the extinguisher contains the equivalent of 3.75 gallons of water.
-Numbers with the letter B refer to how many square feet of fire the extinguisher will put out.
-So 4B means the fire extinguisher will douse a 4 square ft. fire caused by flammable liquids.
+Each number equals 1.25 gallons of water.
+So a "1" next to the A means the extinguisher has the equivalent of 1.25 gallons of water, a "2" equals 2.5 gallons and so on.
+Numbers with the letter B refer to how many square feet of fire the extinguisher can put out.
+So 4B means the fire extinguisher can douse a 4-square-foot fire caused by flammable liquids.
 Class C extinguishers do not have any numbers associated with them.

 The larger the number of the fire extinguisher, the larger the area of fire you could put out.
 But bigger fire extinguishers are often heavy and take up a lot of space, making them inconvenient for most homes.
-Instead of one very large fire extinguisher you could use several small fire extinguishers.
-Most home fire extinguishers are rated to put out more than one kind of fire.
-So you might find an extinguisher labeled 2A10BC.
-This extinguisher contains the equivalent of 2.5 gallons of water and will put out about 10 square feet of flammable liquid, and it will extinguish electrical caused fires.
+Plus, it's dangerous to try to put out a large fire yourself.
+Instead of one very large fire extinguisher, consider keeping several smaller fire extinguishers in your home.

-FIre Extinguisher Safety
+Fire Extinguisher Safety